 - 3. In the PLCopen Editor, select File>Open.
 Navigate to ccre/scadalab/lab1 folder (you can find the ccre folder on the left sidebar).
-Double click the heat_exchanger.xml file in the Lab 1 Directory. - 4.
-Double-click on "My Program" and scroll to the bottom of the drawing area to add in the new logic. - 5.
-Using PLCopen Editor, write the required logic to add a temperature setpoint protection mechanism if the temperature is set to anything less than 25°C. - 6.
+Double click the Water_Tower.xml file in the Lab 1 Directory. - 4.
+Double-click on "My Program" and scroll to the bottom of the drawing area to add in the new logic for the alarm. - 5.
+Using PLCopen Editor, write the required logic to turn on the Low_Alarm whenever the water level in the tank is below 20%. - 6.
 Save your project by clicking on File -> Save as... and choose a filename with the .xml extension.
 You will be required to submit this file as your assignment, therefore it is recommended that you save it on a place that will be easy for you to find later, i.e. Desktop.